33 minutes ago12 min read

 Avoid financial loss during learning

 It’s like a flight simulator for pilots.
-You practise safely before flying the real aircraft.
+You practice safely before flying the real aircraft.

 Strategy effectiveness